by Sue Royal

 The women who make up the majority of Fairtrade flower producers and workers in Kenya are no exception.
 The closure of child care facilities due to COVID has made life very difficult.

-‘Madam, tumemwagiwa watoto,’ is something Panda Flowers head of Human Resources Alice Aloo has frequently been told since the coronavirus started to take hold in March.
+‘Madam, tumemwagiwa watoto,’ is something Mary, head of Human Resources for a flower farm in Kenya, has frequently been told since the coronavirus started to take hold in March.

 It means ‘children have been poured on me’, and refers to the disappearing childcare facilities, closed because of the need for social distancing and to limit the spread of the virus.